Skip to content

 Sushi Food Japanese

-One cannot run away from favourite sushi and Korean bento meals when talking about Japanese and Korean food.
+One cannot run away from favourite and bento meals when talking about and Korean .
 In Malaysia, we have Sushi King & Sakae Sushi which is like Japanese fast-food and to be frank, they have a good spread and we can even order online for home delivery.
 Photo by Rajesh TP

 Read More »Food 101: Going Crazy On Japanese & Korean Food Spread Part 1